nikhila-mateti/my2-Mateti/MyStats.md

 # Nikhila Mateti

-This Nikhila Mateti, well interesting facts me are that love to cook and dance and i love to spend time with my family and friends.
+This Nikhila Mateti, well interesting facts me are that I love to cook, dance, Sing and i love to spend time with my family and friends.
 I learn things easily.

 ![Cutie](Nikki.jpg)